How Do You Prove Damages For “Loss Of Earning Capacity”?

 Speak with a Florida Personal Injury Attorney Today

 Personal injury lawsuits are not just a matter or proving the defendant was negligent.
 The plaintiff must also present sufficient evidence of the losses they have sustained.
 An experienced personal injury lawyer can help you prepare and present a comprehensive case to the court.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.